Cirkus is where people schedule, collaborate, understand priorities, follow workflows and keep files in one place.

 End the confusing email chains and see your project’s progress at a glance.

-Cirkus works best for collaboration and the “Organization” section allows you to manage your team’s projects, members and templates, if you are an organization owner or admin.
+Cirkus works best for collaboration and the “Workspace” section allows you to manage your team’s projects, members and templates, if you are a workspace owner or admin.

 Here are a few features that will help your team work seamlessly together:

 Comment: Collaborate with task and project level discussions and keep communication centralized to avoid confusion.
 This will keep team’s comments organized and trackable.

 Roles: You can assign a task to a role rather than to an individual.
 All the individuals who have that role will be notified of the task (via their Inbox in Cirkus) and can pick it up and assign it to whoever is best suited for it.
 It’s also possible to mention roles in comments; using roles in comments can direct a comment to a group of specialists or a team and allow a more agile and timely response.

 Mentions: Start a conversation with a someone directly by typing the @ sign and selecting one or multiple team members.
 You can also move the conversation into a private discussion and allow only “mentioned” colleagues to view the message.
 You can also mention yourself, set the conversation private and leave notes for yourself on a task.

 Assign a task: You can also assign a single task in a project to multiple people.
 Each person can mark their progress and status on a task independent of the other.
 When you do this, you have the following options:

 1) The task must be completed by all assignees; OR

 2) Any one of the assignees can complete the task.

 Due date: Setting due dates ensure reminders are sent to you and others responsible for completing tasks or projects.
 When a due date is selected, assignees will receive push notifications or e-mail reminders as task due dates approach.